 This is a supplemental form you’ll have to file with your LLC.
 If you fill it out online the form is included, but if you go old school and file with a paper form, you’ll have to download the Docketing Statement and fill it out separately.
 It asks you to enter your LLC’s name, the name and mailing address of the person responsible for tax reports, a brief description of business activity, your tax or fiscal year end date, and federal tax ID.

-Pennsylvania Decennial Report Requirements
+PA Decennial Report Requirements

 What is the Pennsylvania Decennial report?